headlesslaravel/docs/formations.md

 # Formations

-Formations combine Laravel features to form functioning API endpoints.
+Formations are the combination of many concepts to form fully featured API endpoints.

 ### Table of contents